VQEG/number-of-subjects/README.md

 # VQEGNumSubjTool — Calculations for Number of Subjects

-This repository hosts scripts and data for estimating the required number of test subjects for typical Quality of Experience experiments.
+This repository hosts scripts and a web tool for estimating the required number of test subjects for typical Quality of Experience experiments.

 The calculations are based on knowing: